guardrails-ai/guardrails/docs/how_to_guides/llm_api_wrappers.md

 Guardrails' `Guard` wrappers provide a simple way to add Guardrails to your LLM API calls.
 The wrappers are designed to be used with any LLM API.

 There are three ways to use Guardrails with an LLM API:
 1. [**Natively-supported LLMs**](#natively-supported-llms): Guardrails provides out-of-the-box wrappers for OpenAI, Cohere, Anthropic and HuggingFace.
-If you're using any of these APIs, check out the documentation in the [Natively-supported LLMs](#natively-supported-llms) section.
+If you're using any of these APIs, check out the documentation in [this](#natively-supported-llms) section.
-2. [**LLMs supported through LiteLLM**](#litellm): Guardrails provides an easy integration with LiteLLM, a lightweight abstraction over LLM APIs that supports over 100+ LLMs.
+2. [**LLMs supported through LiteLLM**](#llms-supported-via-litellm): Guardrails provides an easy integration with [liteLLM](https://docs.litellm.ai/docs/), a lightweight abstraction over LLM APIs that supports over 100+ LLMs.
 If you're using an LLM that isn't natively supported by Guardrails, you can use LiteLLM to integrate it with Guardrails.
-Check out the documentation in the [LiteLLM](#litellm) section.
+Check out the documentation in [this](#llms-supported-via-litellm) section.
-3. [**Custom LLM**](#custom-llm): If you're using an LLM that isn't natively supported by Guardrails and you don't want to use LiteLLM, you can build a custom LLM API wrapper.
-Check out the documentation in this [Custom LLM](#custom-llm) section.
+3. [**Build a custom LLM wrapper**](#build-a-custom-llm-wrapper): If you're using an LLM that isn't natively supported by Guardrails and you don't want to use LiteLLM, you can build a custom LLM API wrapper.
+Check out the documentation in [this](#build-a-custom-llm-wrapper) section.

 ## Natively-supported LLMs

+Guardrails provides native support for a select few LLMs and Manifest.
+If you're using any of these LLMs, you can use Guardrails' out-of-the-box wrappers to add Guardrails to your LLM API calls.

 <Tabs>
   <TabItem value="openai" label="OpenAI" default>